 One of the main barriers to a large retirement account is the restriction on contributions.
 The IRS puts limits on the amount of capital you can contribute in any given year to your Roth IRA account.
 However, there is a way to get around this limit which is both completely legal and advised by many financial professionals.

-This “Mega Backdoor” Roth IRA strategy will allow you to invest even more money into your Roth account than ever before.
-Let’s take a look at how it works.
+This “Mega Backdoor” Roth IRA strategy will allow you to invest even more money into your Roth account than ever, and even bypass income restrictions on Roth IRA accounts.
+Best of all, it’s perfectly legal.
+Here’s how it works….

 Why Choose a Roth Account?